kkm24132/Products_Projects_Initiatives/Project_PDM.md

 ![Image1](/images/Image1.png)

 From data understanding standpoint, exploratory data analysis performed to understand the data sources in particular.
-We used to get data from client uploaded via EcuRep to IBM secure environment and made available in DB2 database repository.
+We used to get data from client uploaded via EcuRep to organization's secure environment and made available in DB2 database repository.

 We used R to write programs to analyze the data sources – primarily service ticket information including TAR codes, asset or inventory information of ATM machines, model, installation date etc. and error code / event codes.